How lenders decide whether to give you credit

-If you are refused credit, you may be able to do one of several things.
+If you're refused credit, you may be able to do one of several things.

 Look at other ways to raise the money

-If you need money for a particular reason that you can't do without, there may be other ways you can raise the money.
-For example, if you are on certain benefits, you may be able to get an interest free loan or a grant from the Social Fund.
+If you need money for a particular reason that you can't do without, there may be other ways you can raise the money - check if you can get extra help if you're on benefits or your benefits have stopped.